 The production costs and studio time would keep Osiris Rising away from the local scene and off the stage for months.
 Their independent CD “Diluting The Gene Pool” was pressed in June of 2005, followed by their CD release show on July 9th 2005.
 Osiris Rising earned two separate Garageband.com awards for the songs “A Priori” and “Strap On”.

 The album was sent off to online retailers and the alternative metal band from Fort Lauderdale quickly garnished attention.
 It wasn't long before their popularity expanded beyond their Florida home.

 On July 30th 2005 Osiris Rising was selected for the Budweiser True Music Festival for the second year in a row.
 The infamous performance received rave reviews from the local press and radio stations.
 Here is an example of one of the press articles covering the event.

 Emails and phone calls would flood the band for several months for people looking to capitalize on their album.
 Record companies, radio promoters & concert promoters kept Osiris Rising and their public relations manager Ali Harris very busy trying to sift through the potential business partners, and weed out the trash.

-Their CD may have been selling well, however their time away from their local scene for studio work had a negative impact.
+Their album may have been selling, however their time away from the local scene for studio work had a negative impact.
 To their surprise, local show promoters & managers seemed to be looking for something else.
 Post-hardcore & emo bands now ruled the local stages.
 Seemingly, Osiris Rising was left behind while they recorded Diluting The Gene Pool, by the very music scene they entertained for the last 3 years.
 Unfortunately there was no practical way for the band to tour outside of their home state while they were operating under their own independent label.